alwaysblank/enchiridion/markdown-parsing.md

 >
 > In these examples, title caps are converted into lowercase.
 > In practice, data objects will use all lower case for keys, but will be smart enough to convert from title caps or certain abbreviations.

+---
+- every node we insert into our tree will need a key
+- that's just how JSON works
+- so how do we determine the key?
+  - HEADINGS: The heading text is the key, and initially the value is an empty object (or, potentially, an array)
+  - PARAGRAPH (or other plain text): No key of its own; key will come from whatever the parent element is (usually a HEADING)
+  - KEY-VALUE LISTS: Each item in the list provides its own key and value.
+  - ARRAY LISTS: Like paragraphs, these rely on the parent element for their key
+- Effectively, we have two types of nodes:
+  - PROVIDE THEIR OWN KEY: Headings, key-value lists
+  - INHERIT KEY FROM PARENT: Paragraph, array lists
+- What can provide a key:
+  - A heading
+  - `<strong>` element at the head of a `<p>` element
+  - a plain-text list item that contains a sublist
+  - table heading
+- Apart from headings, all of these are self-contained: We can look at the element and it's children in the AST, and determine that it will provide its own key (or won't)
+- Headings already have applicable code
+- any element that provides its own key should return an object, which will be merged w/ the spread operator
+- any element that does _not_ provide its own key should return either an array, or a string--but in general we won't have these, since key-providers will usually contain them